Gulf Oil: Revival

 GOI and GOLP continue to sell Gulf-branded lubricants worldwide through a network of official licensed companies, joint ventures and wholly owned subsidiary companies.
-Many of these official Gulf distributors carry out local marketing and sponsorship which help to raise the profile of the brand.
-Of these wholly owned subsidiaries Gulf Oil Corporation India has raised the market profile of the Gulf brand in the Middle East.
-GOCL have emerged as one of leading lubricants brands in India and run many marketing sponsorships targeted at the ever-growing youth sector in the country.
+Many of these official Gulf distributors carry out local marketing and sponsorship with the intent to raise the profile of the brand.
+Of these wholly owned subsidiaries Gulf Oil Corporation India has increased the market profile of the Gulf brand in the Middle East.
+GOCL have emerged as one of leading lubricants brands in India and run many marketing sponsorships targeted at the youth sector in the country.

 GOI licenses the Gulf brand and logo in the UK to the Bayford group, one of the largest independent fuel distributors.
 Starting in 2001, a new Gulf network of independent stations began appearing across the UK, many of which offered leaded "four-star" petrol, for which Bayford had a special dispensation to sell.
 At the same time, Gulf Lubricants (UK) Ltd was set up to market Gulf products in the UK, mostly manufactured by the Gulf Netherlands operation.
 This return by Gulf to the UK after a four-year absence used the slogan "The Return of the Legend".
 The post-2001 Gulf presence in the UK is a wholly network-based operation.
 It involves almost no direct Gulf investment in fixed assets, corporate infrastructure, or manufacturing capability.
 This is a complete contrast to the pre-1997 presence.

+Gulf Petrol Station, Haddenham, United Kingdom in 2026.